MatteoGalletta/university/3104 Artificial Intelligence/studying/Teoria.md

 - $m=n$ (number of variables)
 - ${} d=n$ (number of variables)
 - $b=\sum\limits_{i} |D_{i}|$
+---

-The constraint could be redundant.
-We can apply a series of reductions to simplify the constraints.
+Constraints could be redundant.
+We can apply a series of reductions to *simplify* them.
 #### Consistency
 These can be used to reduce the amount of legal values and could potentially find the solution directly.
 - Node Consistency: